Project Overview

 The Planned Parenthood Direct app is a resource for information and education on sexual and reproductive health.

-This added feature allows anyone to share their abortion story (whether they’ve had one or helped someone who has) in order to nurture compassion and community while de-stigmatizing the topic.
+This added feature allows anyone to share their abortion story in order to nurture compassion and community while de-stigmatizing the topic.

 The Goal